Ångström-laboratoriet · 13 February 2026

 Concrete examples of what can go wrong

-An attacker manipulates the AI's instructions by injecting hidden commands in data the model processes.
+An attacker manipulates the AI's instructions by hiding commands in data the model processes.

 This is the SQL injection of the AI era.